Murphy-Joe/ReWordle/README.md

     - Narrowing score of 1.1
     - Chance to win this turn

-If the two results had a tie for avg narrowing score, the algorithm decides the tie goes to the guess that has a chance of winning in that turn.
+Tie goes to the guess that has a chance of winning in that turn.
 ```

 ### End Result